 It can provide medication and appointment reminders, connect residents with online chat rooms, and includes such features as heat sensors to determine if a stove-top burner has been left on too long.

-It even allows for the monitoring of a patient’s chronic health conditions, such as diabetes, congestive heart failure or even depression.
+It even allows for the monitoring of a patient’s chronic or complex health conditions, such as diabetes, congestive heart failure or even depression.
 Most importantly, it can connect to a nurse anytime.

 “We have a call center of nurses available 24/7 … all there to help veterans and other residents transition to independent living,” said Juliette Simpson, whose company AllHealth Choice is behind the technology involved in these smart homes.